I picked up a few more shares of Markel (MKL) today.

 But Markel is a core holding in my portfolio, and I like to add a few shares here and there as I can.
 This is a fairly rare company whose management I trust almost implicitly (perhaps that’s putting it too strongly — I don’t know them, but I do believe they will always do the right thing for shareholders).
 Now is the time not to look back and worry about whether Markel can cope with the current investment performance and the claims of their policyholders — by all accounts, they continue to have a fairly conservative balance sheet, and there should be no significant problems.
 What we should focus on now, I believe, is their potential — Markel is continuing to hold firm on pricing, only writing business that they can justify as profitable, and they have the financial flexibility to pick up new business as many of their competitors, including AIG and many others who are looking for financial backing, have to exit businesses or scale back.

 I don’t know how Markel will do in the next year or so, and I don’t want to understate just how weak their current performance is — they lost a bundle, more than $14 a share.
 The book value dropped, to about $225 a share.
 The underwriting performance was awful — the combined ratio climbed to 122% in the quarter (and 104% on the year through September).
 Underwriting performance is a common measure of profitability in insurance — it is essentially a measure of the costs divided by the premiums, so you take the expenses and claims paid during a given period, and divide them by the premiums taken in.
-Anything under 100% is an underwriting profit, and while a company can ...
+Anything under ...